 Should I risk conflict with the individual by providing feedback?

-These situations are rare in my experience yet I wonder if I have been fortunate enough to work with trainers/facilitators who are at the top of their game.
+These situations are rare in my experience, yet I have been fortunate enough to work with trainers/facilitators who are at the top of their game.
 My network is rich with experienced trainers and I thought I would ask:

 I did provide feedback, there was no change.
 After a few months of reflection and only because this individual is still out there creating classroom crimes I’ve reconsidered what I might say if I ever have the misfortune to work with this individual again.